 Northland soils are often saturated from May through to October.
-It is therefore recommended that enough storage is provided to hold all wastewater generated over that period.
+It is therefore a requirement that enough storage is provided to hold all wastewater generated over that period.

-- Ponds at or near empty prior to winter.
+- Having the pond/s at or near empty by May.

 - Store wastewater when soil conditions are not suitable for land application.

 - Divert as much stormwater as is practical – particularly when rain is forecast.

 Research has proven that if wastewater is applied to saturated soils it can result in up to 80% of the wastewater running off to surface or ground water.
 Therefore, to comply with regional rules, wastewater must not be applied to pasture when soils are at or near saturation.

 |Wastewater should only be irrigated to land when soils are in moisture deficit (that is, dry) and pasture is actively growing.|